Everything you need to know before visiting The Tank Museum!

 When does the Annual Pass start?

-For Standard Admission, Special Event, Access All Areas and Experience Day tickets, the Annual Pass begins when you first visit The Tank Museum.
-For example, if you bought a TANKFEST 2020 ticket in November 2019, you could use the Annual Pass the next day and this would last until November 2020.
+For Standard Admission, Special Event, Access All Areas and Experience Day tickets, the Annual Pass begins when you purchase your ticket.

 I’ve lost my Annual Pass, can I still get in?